-Back in the good old days, every household and business has a landline phone and accompanying Yellow Pages.
-During those times, people or businesses add their numbers and addresses on these bulky directories so that people can easily find them.
+In the good old days, every household and business had a landline phone and accompanying Yellow Pages.
+During those times, people or businesses add their numbers and addresses to these bulky directories so that people can easily find them.

-Presently, with the prevailing technology such as the Internet, people heavily rely on it to search for everything.
-At the moment, we now have free online directories, where people can find businesses to get their contact information and view their location on a map.
+With the prevailing technology, such as the Internet, people rely heavily on it to search for everything.
+At the moment, we now have free online directories where people can find businesses to get their contact information and view their location on a map.

-With this kind of opportunity, it is not just about you finding clients, but it’s also about helping clients find your business.
-In any case, take advantage of the modern technology and get onboard with as many sites as possible!
+With this kind of opportunity, it is not just about finding clients but also helping clients find your business.
+In any case, take advantage of modern technology and get on board with as many sites as possible!

 6. Say it with a Sign

-As earlier mentioned, small business owners may not be able to afford large-scale advertisement on a newspaper, television, or even print ad because of their expensive rates.
+As earlier mentioned, small business owners may not be able to afford large-scale advertisements in a newspaper, television, or even print ad because of their expensive rates.
 Still, how do small businesses stay visible and relevant?
 Well, small local enterprises say it with a sign!
 Here’s another marketing strategy to attract new customers.

 Signage helps to introduce the identity of your business, attract new customers, and alert clients that you exist.
 When there are new residents in the neighborhood, your sign will prompt them to visit your business.

 Normally, there are customers who drive past your business on a daily basis.
 Research states that clients are inclined to remember a business through its signage rather than through radio or television.

 Outdoor business signs are typically used for marketing to draw the attention of prospective clients.
 On average, the cost of business signs can start at $8.